 - Burns from hot surfaces, sparks, hot slag, and flying metal particles.

 - Eye injuries from UV and infrared radiation, sparks, and flying debris.
-Exposure to harmful UV and intense light: Can cause serious eye damage if proper eye protection (welding helmets/goggles) is not worn.
+Improper use of eye protection (welding helmets/goggles can lead to exposure to harmful UV and intense light which can cause serious eye damage.

 - Electric shock from poor grounding, wet conditions, or damaged cables.

 - Fires from sparks, slag, or heat contacting flammable materials.
-Ensure combustible materials are removed or properly protected within 35 feet from the work area.
+Remove combustible materials from the work area.
+Anything within 35 feet should be properly protected.

 - Strains and back injuries from repetitive motions or awkward working positions.